A woman died of coronavirus on a plane. Her fellow passengers were never notified.

 “We will continue to apply our aviation expertise to help lead efforts with other Federal agencies, with industry, and with our international partners to address public health risk in the air transportation system, both internationally and here in the United States,” the department said.

 The woman who died, a 38-year-old who had asthma and was obese, according to her autopsy, was on her way home from Las Vegas to Dallas.
-She boarded Spirit flight 208 at McCarran International Airport on the evening of July 24, a Friday.
+She boarded Spirit Flight 208 at McCarran International Airport on the evening of July 24, a Friday.

 With proper measures flying can be safer than eating at a restaurant during the pandemic, study says